Why Study in Leeds for Indian Students?

 | 4.
 Predicted Grades | Provided by school | For conditional offers |

-- Deadlines: For September intake, the UCAS deadline is 31 January.
+- Deadlines: For September intake, the UCAS deadlines are 15 October 2026, 13 January 2027, and 30 June 2027.
 Some creative arts courses have an earlier cut-off.

 - Selected courses may also require interviews, portfolios (for arts), or aptitude tests.